 We have produced an information leaflet for parents and carers to explain how we work to safeguard the children in our care.
 This can be accessed by clicking on the link below:

 If you have any queries or concerns regarding the safety of a child either inside or outside of school, you can contact our designated safeguarding lead teacher who is Anthony Hutchings (Headteacher).
-In his absence, you can contact the nominated deputy Claire Duncan (Deputy Headteacher).
+In his absence, you can contact the nominated deputies Gemma Hunt (Deputy Headteacher) or Emma Bushe (Assistant Headteacher/ Phase 1 Leader).

 All staff who are employed within the school, are required to adhere to our 'Safeguarding Code of Conduct'.
 This code is designed to give clear guidance on the standards of behaviour all school staff are expected to observe at all times to ensure the safeguarding of our children.